flutter-ui-challenges/JoinUs/README.md

 ![](drag.gif)

-The vertical gesture monitoring can be handled by `onVerticalDragEnd`.
+The vertical gesture monitoring can be handled by `onVerticalDragUpdate`.
 According to the returned `DragUpdateDetails` parameter, the sliding distance can be obtained.
 We can change the offset according to it.

 ```dart
 onVerticalDragUpdate: (details) {